Cardassian: Reception and analysis

 In 2017, Den of Geek ranked Cardassians the 4th best aliens of the Star Trek franchise, behind the Borg but ahead of the Bajorans.

 Some of the top-rated television episodes featuring Cardassians in Star Trek: Deep Space Nine include "Improbable Cause", which features an intriguing story centered on Garak, and also "Duet".

+Scholar of speculative fiction Nicolas B. Clark saw the Cardassians as examplary for a wider trend where cultural perceptions of reptiles as "cold, emotionless, alien" lead to depictions of reptilian humanoids in fiction as "unapologetically evil" and "the irredeemable monster that must be slain."